talyssonoc/structure/README.md

 ---
 Structure provides a simple interface which allows you to add attributes to your ES6 classes based on a schema, with validations and type coercion.

-Be sure to check out the docs at https://talyssonoc.gitbooks.io/structure/content/

 ## Use cases

 You can use Structure for a lot of different cases, including: